Hugo Eberlein: Years in Germany

-He represented the party executive of the KPD in the place of the murdered Rosa Luxemburg at the founding congress of the Communist International (Comintern) in early March 1919, where he abstained from voting on its founding – as previously recommended by Luxemburg and Leo Jogiches – because he believed that it was premature.
+He represented the party executive of the KPD in the place of the murdered Rosa Luxemburg at the founding congress of the Communist International (Comintern) in early March 1919, where he abstained from voting on its founding–as previously recommended by Luxemburg and Leo Jogiches–because he believed that it was premature.
 Nevertheless, once the Comintern had been established, he pleaded successfully for the KPD to join after his return to Germany and acted as a confidante for the Comintern leadership in Germany for the next few years.
 He was among other things responsible for receiving financial support payments addressed to the KPD.

-In May 1919 he was managing director of the newspaper Die Rote Fahne, the central organ of the KPD.
-In the KPD in the 1920s, Eberlein, who was also a member of the Landtag of Prussia from 1921 to 1933, initially supported the party leadership around Heinrich Brandler and August Thalheimer, then belonged to the so-called middle group, and from 1927 was part of the conciliators, who were driven out of the KPD's leadership in 1929 after the Wittorf affair and the return of Ernst Thälmann to power at the direction of Joseph Stalin.
+In May 1919 Eberlein was managing director of the newspaper Die Rote Fahne, the central organ of the KPD.
+During the March Action of 1921, he was head of the party's military apparatus, and traveled to Halle (near the Leuna works, a site of major strike efforts) to organize sabotage.
+He was elected to the Landtag of Prussia soon after, serving from 1921 to 1933.
+Over the course of the 1920s, he initially supported the party leadership around Heinrich Brandler and August Thalheimer, then broke with them to join the so-called Middle Group, and from 1927 was part of the Conciliator faction.
+The latter supported a united front with the Social Democrats and were driven out of the KPD's leadership in 1929 after the Wittorf affair (which Eberlein helped expose) and the return of Ernst Thälmann to power at the direction of Joseph Stalin.
 From that point he was employed, like Arthur Ewert and Kurt Sauerland, under the leadership of Béla Kun in the apparatus of the Comintern.